kubeshop/testkube/docs/installing.md

 # Installation

-To get Testkube up and running you will need to
+To get Testkube up and running:

-1. Install the kubectl testkube plugin
+1. Install the kubectl testkube plugin.
-2. Install Testkube in your cluster
+2. Install Testkube in your cluster.
-3. Configure Testkube's Dashboard UI Ingress for your ingress-controller if needed.
+3. Configure Testkube's Dashboard UI Ingress for your ingress-controller, if needed.

-## Install the kubectl testkube plugin
+## **Install the Kubectl Testkube Plugin**

-### Installing on MacOS
+### **Installing on MacOS**

-We're building Homebew tap for each release, so you can easily install Testkube with Homebrew.
+We're building a Homebrew tap for each release, so you can easily install Testkube with Homebrew.

 ```sh
 brew tap kubeshop/homebrew-testkube
 brew install kubeshop/testkube/testkube
 ```

-If you want to upgrade testkube please run following command
+If you want to upgrade testkube, please run following command

 ```sh
 brew update
 brew upgrade testkube
 ```

-### Installing on Linux or MacOS with install script
+### **Installing on Linux or MacOS with Install Script**

-To install on Linux or MacOs run
+To install on Linux or MacOs, run

 ```sh
 bash < <(curl -sSLf https://kubeshop.github.io/testkube/install.sh )
 ```

-### Alternative installation method (manual)
+### **Alternative Installation Method - Manual**

-If you don't like automatic scripts you can always use manuall install:
+If you don't like automatic scripts you can always do a manual install:

-1. Download binary with version of your choice (recent one is recommended)
+1. Download binary with the version of your choice (the most recent one is recommended).
-2. Upack it (tar -zxvf testkube_0.6.5_Linux_arm64.tar.gz)
+2. Upack it (tar -zxvf testkube_0.6.5_Linux_arm64.tar.gz).
 3. Move it to a location in the PATH.
-For example `mv  testkube_0.6.5_Linux_arm64/kubectl-testkube /usr/local/bin/kubectl-testkube`
+For example, `mv  testkube_0.6.5_Linux_arm64/kubectl-testkube /usr/local/bin/kubectl-testkube`.

-For Windows, download the binary from [here](https://github.com/kubeshop/testkube/releases), unpack the binary and add it to `%PATH%`.
+For Windows, download the binary [here](https://github.com/kubeshop/testkube/releases), unpack the binary and add it to `%PATH%`.

 We have plans to build installers for the most popular Operating Systems and system distros [#161](https://github.com/kubeshop/testkube/issues/161).

-## Install `testkube` components in your cluster
+## **Install Testkube Components in Your Cluster**

-The testkube kubectl plugin provides an install command to install testkube in your cluster.
+The Testkube kubectl plugin provides an install command to install Testkube in your cluster.

-Run
+Run:

 ```shell
 kubectl testkube install